allanverasce/allanverasce/README.md

-### Hi there 👋
+###

-My name is Allan Veras, and I am a professor at the Faculty of Computing (FACOMP) at the Federal University of Pará.
-I am an advisor in the postgraduate program in Genetics and Molecular Biology (PPGBM/UFPA).
-My research in Bioinformatics focuses on developing software and analyzing omics data.
+👋 My name is **Allan Veras**, and I am a professor at the Faculty of Computing (FACOMP) at the Federal University of Pará (UFPA).
+I'm an advisor in the Postgraduate Program in Genetics and Molecular Biology (PPGBM/UFPA).

+🔬 My research in Bioinformatics focuses on the development of software tools and the analysis of omics data.
+I conduct my research at the Biological Engineering Laboratory (EngBio/UFPA), where we integrate computing and life sciences to address complex biological questions.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/allanveras)